 The artist loved to paint on a white canvas with white paint.
 Entire plots were created with contours and shades only.
 This was because in Lerman’s ideal world – a world of goodness and beauty – white meant love.

-The kindness in Lerman’s paintings wasn’t taken from anywhere.
-This trait was also a prominent feature of Lerman herself.
+The kindness in Zoya Lerman’s paintings wasn’t taken from anywhere.
+This trait was also a prominent feature of artist herself.
 Her contemporaries have repeatedly told harrowing stories about her.
 Once, upon having received money she gave it away to people in need on the way home.
 Although she did not know the luxury of it herself.
 Another time, the artist stood up to defend a thief who had tried to steal her purse, from the police.
 Lerman felt sorry for destitute people – they do not have any resources for survival.

 So we can consider Zoya Lerman’s altruism to be one of the components of her paintings.

-A lot of Lerman’s paintings are dedicated to the ideas of her perfect world.
+A lot of Zoya Lerman’s paintings are dedicated to the ideas of her perfect world.
 However, a series of events in her real life subsequently took all the light away.
 Her family home was destroyed by fire, she had a hard time coping with the death of her husband in 2001, and it seemed impossible to get support from her son’s family because of frequent conflicts.

 Suddenly her life became a tragedy, and as a result, the calm, non-aggressive colors disappeared from her canvases.
 Having lost hope that the light would somehow manifest itself in her life, she started to work on her own art world of darkness.
 So she went from one extreme to another.

 However, she managed to make the contrast of black and white the decoration of her renewed style of artworks.
-She also delineated the interaction between human being and the external world with convincing intonations.
+She also delineated the interaction between human beings and the external world with convincing intonations.

 Zoya Lerman died on January 1st, 2014.
-Her paintings are stored in the collections of the National Art Museum of Ukraine, Museum of Modern Art of Ukraine, Art Exhibition Directorate of National Union of Artists of Ukraine, as well as in private collections in Europe, the USA, and Israel.
+Her paintings are stored in the collections of the National Art Museum of Ukraine, Museum of Modern Art of Ukraine, and Art Exhibition Directorate of the National Union of Artists of Ukraine, as well as in private collections in Europe, the USA, and Israel.